Sewer Surcharge Overview

 The Sewer Surcharge on the water bill contains a fixed charge component based on the size of the service and a consumption charge component based on water consumed.
 The revenue collected is used to fund capital projects largely related to alleviating basement flooding, along with operational expenditures related to sewer maintenance, sewage pumping stations and sewage treatment plants.

-The $9.6M in increased capital investment in 2019 will be used to continue funding the highly successful Basement Flooding Subsidy Program ($2.6M), for inflationary pressures that continue to erode the purchasing power for the capital program ($1M), and for additional capital works expected to be required from the Sewer Master Plan ($6M).
+The $6M in increased capital investment in 2020 will be used for inflationary pressures that continue to erode the purchasing power for the capital program ($1M), and for additional capital works expected to be required from the Sewer Master Plan ($5M).

 Increased summer consumption for uses that typically don’t return water to the sewer system (e.g. filling pools, washing cars, watering grass, etc.) is not included in the calculation of the sewer surcharge.